-As you work with particular sources, be sure you are analyzing the source itself to understand why it was written or created, who wrote it, what their expertise is, and who the intended audience is.
-These kinds of questions help you figure out if you're using the appropriate sources for any given information task.
-Use the information below to reflect further on your sources:
+Analyze your sources to understand why it was written or created, who wrote it, what their expertise is, and who the intended audience is.
+These kinds of questions help you figure out if you're using the appropriate sources for your work.
+Additionally, consider these factors:

 Sources have different functions (BEAM)